mjcarley/nbi/README.md

 - https://petsc.org/

-and make sure the environment variable PETSC_DIR is set and visible in the shell.
+and make sure that configuration files for pkg-config are installed on a default search path.
+It is recommended to install a version of PETSc *without* MPI support, using the `--with-mpi=0` option to the PETSc configure.
+NBI is a single-processor (threaded) code and using a sequential version of PETSc avoids problems with linking to MPI libraries whose features will not be used.

 To install NBI, it is recommended to clone the NBI repository using